pleabargain/EnglishHelpsYourCareer/tense_past_simple.md

 - We planted a lot of trees in our orchard.

 ---
+#mermaid
-- When did your PO launch this initiative?
+- Q: When did your PO launch this initiative?
-- Our PO launched this initiative six months ago. [[English in use acronyms#PO]]
+- A: Our PO launched this initiative six months ago. [[English in use acronyms#PO]]

 ---